 Explore the ideological differences and similarities between Gandhi and Ambedkar, including their views on untouchability, democracy, social reforms, and political change.

-Ideological Differences and Similarities between Gandhi and Ambedkar
+Ideological Differences and Similarities Between Gandhi and Ambedkar on Social and Political Reforms

 Similar Actions: Burning of foreign cloth (Gandhi) and Manusmriti (Ambedkar) symbolized resistance against bondage and slavery.